MD2Korg/md2korg.github.io/docs/mCerebrum/configuration-sensors.md

 # Autosense
 Config file name and location: `mCerebrum/org.md2k.autosense/default_config.json`

-AutoSense [data sources](#data-source) are associated with hardware sensors and are expected to be explicitly listed to enable.
+AutoSense [data sources](configurations/#data-source) are associated with hardware sensors and are expected to be explicitly listed to enable.
 The following example illustrates all possible sensors and data streams.
 Remove entries to disable the UI for specific sensors.
+The absence of a configuration file will allow the system to allow the configuration of all possible data sources.

+### Complete Example
 ```JSON
 [
   {